abadi199/member-system/member-search/client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

 ## Running in Docker
+Three images are available to the member-search client.
+The purpose of each follows.

+### Build Environment Image
-Generate the image describing the build environment. `docker build --file=Dockerfile.env -t member_search_env .`
+First, generate the image describing the build environment. `docker build --file=Dockerfile.env -t member_search_env .` This image is required to build either the development or production image.
+Its purpose is to seperate out the npm install step to speed up regeneration of downstream containers.

 ### Development Image
 Rebuild your dev image: `docker build --file=Dockerfile.dev -t member_search_dev .`